stuartmuyambi/Campus-Ballot/README.md

 > Database usage.

 The database is in the dabase folder.
 You can import it from your favourite local server.
+You can user Wamp, Xamp or Mamp.
+The database will be updated with more details.